hamedov93/passport-multiauth/README.md

 # Passport multiauth
 This package simply enables you to authenticate models other than App\User using laravel passport.

+> **Note**: Starting from version 9.x multiauth is built in in laravel passport, therefore this package is usable until version 8.x.

 # Installation
 `composer require hamedov/passport-multiauth`